Degree of Comparison

 When writing a comparative sentence, the comparison must be clear so the reader will know what is being compared, otherwise the comparison is ambiguous.

-Ambiguous: Naomi scored more points in this basketball game.
+- Ambiguous: Naomi scored more points in this basketball game.

 In the ambiguous example above, the reader does not know what is being compared—are we comparing Naomi’s points to the rest of the team’s points, to another specific player’s points, or that she scored more points in this game than she did in the rest of the games this season.

-Clear: Naomi scored more points than she did in the last game.
+- Clear: Naomi scored more points than she did in the last game.

 As you can see, each of these examples includes either as or than.
 As and than often indicate that there is going to be a comparison in the sentence.

-Ambiguous: Keith helped Amber more than Elizabeth on the homework assignment.
+- Ambiguous: Keith helped Amber more than Elizabeth on the homework assignment.